temp-somelk/dotfiles/readme.md

 - [x] Figure out a way to remove Waybar-Workpace-Hover in style.css [(Workaround)](https://github.com/Alexays/Waybar/wiki/FAQ#the-workspace-buttons-have-a-strange-hover-effect)
 - [x] Waybar-Workspace-Index to Bullet icons using JSON hack-workarounds (used CSS for #workspaces button.persistent)
 - [x] Sway stacked layout for firefox (workspace 3)
-- [x] Make a good color scheme which can be used both at day/night (and stick to it dammit)
+- [ ] Make a good color scheme which can be used both at day/night (and stick to it dammit) (catpuccin and nord are candidates)
 - [ ] Window screenshot binding on sway (grim) (Done, but not satisfactory; would like to take full window screenshots even if window is partially hidden by another window)
 - [x] Screenshot current monitor/output
 - [x] Move container to certain output